Logo

 Pierre Trudeau continued his attempts at increasing Canada's international profile, including joining the G7 group of major economic powers in 1976 at the behest of US President Gerald Ford.

-Britain's decision in 1973 to join the European Economic Community as the European Union was then known, confirmed Pierre Trudeau's view that the United Kingdom was a declining power that had little to offer Canada while the way that Japan had replaced Britain as Canada's second-largest trading partner was taken as further confirmation of these views.
+Britain's 1973 decision to join the European Economic Community confirmed Pierre Trudeau's view that the UK was a declining power that had little to offer Canada, while the way that Japan had replaced Britain as Canada's second-largest trading partner was taken as further confirmation of these views.

-However, Pierre Trudeau was attached to the Commonwealth, believing it was an international body that allowed Canada to project influence in the Third World as he noted it was one of the few bodies that allowed leaders from the First World and the Third World to meet on a regular basis.
+However, Pierre Trudeau was attached to the Commonwealth, believing it was an international body that allowed Canada to project influence into the Third World; he noted it was one of the few bodies that allowed leaders from the First and Third Worlds to meet on a regular basis.

 In what was described as a "no holds-barred" style, Pierre Trudeau told Heath that the British arms sales to white supremacist South Africa were threatening the unity of the Commonwealth.

-At a Commonwealth summit in Singapore between 14 and 22 January 1971, Pierre Trudeau argued that apartheid was not sustainable in the long run given that the black population of South Africa vastly outnumbered the white population, and it was extremely myopic for Britain to be supporting South Africa, given that majority rule in South Africa was inevitable.
+At a Commonwealth summit in Singapore between 14 and 22 January 1971, Pierre Trudeau argued that apartheid was not sustainable in the long run given that the black population of South Africa vastly outnumbered the white population, and that it was extremely myopic for Britain to support South Africa, given that majority rule there was inevitable.

-However, Pierre Trudeau worked for a compromise to avoid a split in the Commonwealth, arguing that the Commonwealth needed to do more to pressure South Africa to end apartheid peacefully, saying that a "race war" in South Africa would be the worse possible way to end apartheid.
+However, Pierre Trudeau worked for a compromise to avoid a split in the Commonwealth, arguing that it needed to do more to pressure South Africa to end apartheid peacefully, and saying that a "race war" in South Africa would be the worse possible way to end apartheid.

 Pierre Trudeau had an especially close friendship with the Social Democratic West German Chancellor Helmut Schmidt, whom he greatly liked both for his left-wing politics and as a practical politician who was more concerned about getting things done rather than with ideological questions.